github/issue-labeler/README.md

 ### Syncing Labels

-By default, labels that no longer match are removed from the issue.
-To disable this functionality, explicity set `sync-labels` to `0`.
+By default, labels that no longer match are not removed from the issue.
+To enable this functionality, explicity set `sync-labels` to `1`.

 ```
 jobs: